maxschelski/neuritemt/README.md

-# pyNeurite
+# mtNeurite
-A computer vision package that analyzes microtubule orientation in neurites based on the output from utrack / plustiptracker (Danuser lab; https://github.com/DanuserLab/u-track).
+The package analyzes microtubule orientation in neurites based on the output from utrack / plustiptracker (Danuser lab; https://github.com/DanuserLab/u-track).

-Used in Schelski and Bradke 2022

 # Installation